untangled-web/untangled-ui/README.md

 To Help:

 1. Pick a component in untangled-stylekit that has CSS/layout, but is not yet here.
+The style kit is going to be combined with this project, and some of the stuff has gotten out of sync.
+So, only implement things that are currently rendering correctly.
+Best to ask "is anyone working on/can I work on X?"
 2. Write the defui/model/mutations, probably all together in a single new namespace.
 Components that interact full-stack (like image library) need more thought.
-2. Make devcards for the rendering of that component in various states (for visual regression testing).
+2. Make devcards for the rendering of that component in various states (for visual regression testing) in the `visuals` source folder.
 3. Make a devcard that wraps the component in an untangled-app (see examples) to show the callback/interactions working.
 Include devcard documentation that describes the use of the component.
+These go in the `guide` source folder.

 Please contact us on the `#untangled` channel of clojurians.slack.com if you want to help.

+More guidelines below:

 ### Contribution Standards/Guidelines